minio/zipindex/README.md

 ## Compression Methods

-By default zipindex keeps files stored uncompressed or deflate compressed.
+By default, zipindex keeps files stored uncompressed or deflate compressed.
 This covers the most commonly seen compression methods.

-Furthermore files compressed with [zstandard](https://facebook.github.io/zstd/) as method 93 will be preserved and can be read back.
+Furthermore, files compressed with [zstandard](https://facebook.github.io/zstd/) as method 93 will be preserved and can be read back.

 Use [`RegisterDecompressor`](https://pkg.go.dev/github.com/minio/zipindex#RegisterDecompressor)